AkumaVenom/UE5-UE4-PetAndInventorySystemTemplate/README.md

 # UE4-PetAndInventorySystemTemplate

-Pet System & Item Inventory System Template For Unreal Engine 4.27
+Pet System & Item Inventory System Template For Unreal Engine 4.27 - Technically you can create a Pokémon-like game from this pet system.

 The project was originally created with UE4.21 but it can easily be converted to UE4.27